Mookie Betts Preview, Player Props: Dodgers vs. Red Sox

 Mookie Betts At The Plate

-- Betts leads Los Angeles in total hits (145) this season while batting .310 with 69 extra-base hits.
+- Betts leads Los Angeles with 146 hits, batting .309 this season with 70 extra-base hits.

-- Among qualified batters, he ranks seventh in batting average, while his on-base percentage ranks third and he is second in slugging.
+- Among qualified hitters in MLB action, his batting average ranks seventh, his on-base percentage ranks fourth, and he is second in the league in slugging.

-- Betts will look to extend his 12-game hitting streak.
-He's batting .632 with two homers over the course of his last games.
+- Betts will look to extend his 13-game hitting streak.
+He's batting .632 with two homers in his last games.

+- He has hit a home run in 29 games this season (24.0%), leaving the park in 6.1% of his plate appearances.

-- In 53 games this season (44.2%), Betts has picked up an RBI, and in 23 of those games (19.2%) he had two or more.
-He has also driven home three or more of his team's runs in nine contests.
+- In 43.8% of his games this year, Betts has driven in at least one run.
+In 23 of those games (19.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in nine contests.

+- He has scored in 74 of 121 games this year, and more than once 27 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.